Advanced software install#

 Build Dependencies:

-cmake gmake gnuconfig jbigkit jpeg lerc libwebp ninja xz zlib zstd
+cmake gmake gnuconfig jbigkit jpeg lerc libwebp ninja xz zlib-api zstd

 Link Dependencies: